LilaKelland/Ravelry-Recommender-Engine/README.md

 # Ravelry Recommender Engine

 ### Demo
-This is temporarily available here: http://ec2-3-137-151-88.us-east-2.compute.amazonaws.com:5000/recommend/monkey-socks
+This is temporarily available [here](http://ec2-3-137-151-88.us-east-2.compute.amazonaws.com:5000/recommend/monkey-socks).
 ![image info](images/demo_screenshot.png)

+Change the endpoint ("monkey-socks") to a pattern endpoint found in Ravelry.
+For example, https://www.ravelry.com/patterns/library/birds-of-a-feather-14 you would use http://ec2-3-137-151-88.us-east-2.compute.amazonaws.com:5000/recommend/birds-of-a-feather-14

 ### Probelm:
 [Ravelry](https://www.ravelry.com/) has cornered the market in terms online knitting and crochet content.
 Nearly any pattern can be found in it's database.
 The website is well laid out with a fabulous search menu - if you know what you're looking for, but if you don't you can get lost for hours trying to dig through the hundreds of thousands of options.

 Knitting is a hobby known for destressing or relaxing.
 However, the act of picking out the next pattern to start can be quite stressful.
 This is compounded by the pressure of choosing the perfect option as you could be spending 10's to 100's of hours working on it, and the monetary cost for yarn can be quite high as well, so selection-regret can be real.
 I often find myself paralized with the paradox of choice when browsing for what to work on.

 This project aims to ease this problem; making this pattern selection process easier, by providing pattern recommendations to the user, when given a particular pattern the user enjoyed or likes.
-It's been found in the popular [jam study](https://faculty.washington.edu/jdb/345/345%20Articles/Iyengar%20%26%20Lepper%20(2000).pdf),that that people buy less with too many options provided to them, and, in the words of [Steve Jobs](https://www.forbes.com/sites/chunkamui/2011/10/17/five-dangerous-lessons-to-learn-from-steve-jobs/?sh=7f4db0373a95) "A lot of times, people don’t know what they want until you show it to them".
+It's been found in the popular [jam study](https://faculty.washington.edu/jdb/345/345%20Articles/Iyengar%20%26%20Lepper%20(2000).pdf),that that people buy less with too many options provided to them, and, in the [words] (https://www.forbes.com/sites/chunkamui/2011/10/17/five-dangerous-lessons-to-learn-from-steve-jobs/?sh=7f4db0373a95)of Steve Jobs.
+"A lot of times, people don’t know what they want until you show it to them".

 A successful recommender system would increase knitting comminty engagement - which is at the core of the website.
 By overcoming some selection indecision, more projects could be completed.